 These are interest-free loans that need to be repaid by the 7th Monday of the term (see academic calendar).
 If you're on financial aid, repayment will be automatically deducted from your disbursement.
 You can receive one loan per term and two loans per academic year, not to exceed four loans total while enrolled at PCC.
 Loans are authorized by the Deans of Student Development.
 For more info, contact firstname.lastname@example.org.
 Pay loans back on time – if you don't, you will be disqualified from receiving emergency funds in the future.

 These grants do not need to be repaid.
 You can receive one grant per term, three per academic year, and six total while enrolled at PCC.
 Grants are authorized by the ASPCC.
-Grants will not be disbursed until the second Monday of term.
-For more info, contact firstname.lastname@example.org.
+The grant application opens on Monday morning the third week of Fall, Winter, and Spring terms.
+Emergency grants are not available during the summer.
+For more info, contact email@example.com.

 What emergency funds can cover